 Microbattle is a software engine that lets users play games by writing their own software agents to play the game.
 It's also a website that makes it easy for users to write those agents online (or upload after writing them offline), and play games against other users' agents.

 The game APIs, available in multiple languages, incorporate yields and asynchronous events so that agent code is easy to write and to read.
 Two games – a real-time battle simulation and an iterated prisoners dilemma – demonstrate the concept on the site.
 All of this is my own original work and has pushed my definition of "full stack developer" to its extreme.

 Read more about Microbattle...

 Develop Disney's internal analysis platform.
-The product is an asynchronous high-volume data logging system, coupled with a collaborative web-based analysis suite that encourages users to share their queries across Disney.
-It engages non-analyst users by showing insightful results, offering next steps (e.g. "should we alert you when X happens?") from directly within the resultant data, and allowing users to embed visualizations in their own documents.
-It engages novice analysts by revealing the source code to good queries so they can learn to write their own if they choose.
+It's an asynchronous high-volume data logging system, coupled with collaborative web-based analysis that encourages users to share their queries across Disney.
+It engages non-analyst users by showing insightful results, offering next steps (e.g. "should we alert you when X happens?") from directly within the resultant data, allowing users to embed visualizations in their own documents, and revealing the queries' source code.

-This product and I were acquired by Disney when Disney bought Playdom, an online game startup, in 2010.
-After that I worked on systems architecture, software development, and customer relations.
-I added features, improved security and reliability, and grew the product throughout the Disney organization – increasing its customer base by 150%.
+When Disney bought Playdom, an online game startup, in 2010, I inherited the product.
+I worked on systems architecture, software development, and customer relations.
+I added features, improved security and reliability, reduced end-to-end data latency from 15 minutes to sub-second, and grew the product throughout the Disney organization – increasing its customer base by 150%.

 My coordination between teams was generally peer-to-peer and meritocratic – design it well and they will come.
 I introduced and directed SDLC improvements such as deployment scripts, versioned components, and a configuration layer.
 I personally recruited six employees and two contractors onto my teams at Playdom/Disney.